Mariana Becker: Biography

-Personal life and approach
+Personal life

-She lives in Monaco with producer Jayme Brito, whom she married in 2009.
-Becker is fluent in four languages, something she demonstrated during Rede Globo's broadcast of the 2020 Tuscan Grand Prix, adores animals, and prefers to digest healthy foods.
-She says she rises early in order to venture to the race circuit as preparation for the network's broadcast of a Grand Prix and continues to work in the immediate area until late at night.
+She lives in Monaco .Becker is fluent in four languages, something she demonstrated during Rede Globo's broadcast of the 2020 Tuscan Grand Prix, likes animals, and prefers to eat healthy foods.
+She says she wakes up early in order to venture to the race circuit as preparation for the network's broadcast of a Grand Prix and continues to work in the immediate area until late at night.